by K.M. Richards

 Things moved at a quick pace in subsequent months.
 In late September Broadcasting mistakenly reported that still-under construction KBSA/46 Guasti (Riverside) was to be the Los Angeles ON affiliate and that studios were being constructed at KBSA for some network origination, only to correct itself the following week when ON announced KHJ-TV/9 as the L.A. affiliate.
 The next month, ON announced it had a deal in place to telecast games of the nascent Continental Football League (which had at that time only been in existence for a single season), and that it had clearances for Weeknight in 60 markets, including Chicago (WGN-TV/9), Washington (WTTG/5), and St. Louis (KPLR-TV/11) with a target air date of April 3, 1967.
 The KBAY-TV CP sale, having been approved, was renamed KEMO-TV (for daughter Elizabeth) in October.

-Back in Toledo, WDHO-TV expanded its schedule in the fall of 1966 by adding a nightly prime-time movie, including the Tuesday NBC and Thursday/Friday CBS network movies not cleared by WSPD-TV and WTOL-TV.
+Back in Toledo, WDHO-TV revamped its schedule in the fall of 1966 by adding a nightly prime-time movie, including the Tuesday NBC and Thursday/Friday CBS network movies not cleared by WSPD-TV and WTOL-TV.
+(Apparently as a prelude to the revamp, the channel 24 prime-time schedule had largely been filled -- all but 3½ of the 28 hours designated as such -- the previous summer with uncleared programming from all three networks, improbably including the CBS Evening News with Walter Cronkite.)
 By year's end, Overmyer said he had spent $100 million on WDHO-TV and the acquisition of his other UHF stations and would seek outside financing for ON.

 1967 began with ON announcing a partnership with United Press International, whereby the network would transmit two feeds of a UPI "scripted newsfilm" service (one hour in late afternoons, and a fifteen-minute late feed in the 10:00pm hour), with revenue from charging those affiliates wishing to use it split 60/40.
 Weeknight was renamed The Las Vegas Show and gained a Baltimore clearance on new UHF WMET-TV/45, which was to sign on March 1.
 KJDO-TV's allocation moved in January from channel 58 to channel 45, but no construction had begun on the would-be Houston O&O; elsewhere in Texas, the Dallas maneuver worked as the competing applicant moved to channel 33, leaving channel 27 wide open for Overmyer.
 (He ended up withdrawing the application in October.)